ArrowDotCom/CubeCurtain/README.md

 The motor is driven by a L298N-based dual full bridge motor driver.
 The motor driver is controlled with an arduino uno, which is receiving inputs through two momentary tacticle buttons.

-Check out the build details and results at arrow.com!
+Check out the build details and results at arrow.com.

-Thanks for making with us.
+Thanks for making with us!